Dec. 20, 21st or 22nd

 Snowflake – the snowflake was formed from the tears that Demeter cried after Persephone’s descent into the Underworld.
 Snowflakes have 6 sides and six is the numerological number associated with love.

-Tree – Boniface was trying to convert a group of Druids to Christianity.
-He could not convince them that the oak tree was neither sacred nor invincible.
-He cut down an oak tree and when it fell it crushed everything in its path but a single evergreen sapling.
+Tree – Saint Boniface, during the 8th century was trying to convert a group of Druids to Christianity.
+He could not convince them that the oak tree was neither sacred nor invincible, so he cut one down and when it fell it crushed everything in its path but a single evergreen sapling.
 Boniface declared it a miracle, and then proclaimed that the fir tree belonged to the Christ-child.
 After that they were brought into homes as holiday decorations.

 Wassail – is the original name of an apple orchard fertility ritual and means hail or salute.
 Apple trees were saluted then sprinkled with a mixture of eggs, apples and wine, ale or cider.
 Consecrating the trees in this way ensured a good harvest for the coming year.